 We will also disclose personal information to the white pages and yellow pages agencies for directory listings if you request.

 Typically we disclose personal information to iBoss’ related group companies.
 We may also disclose it to our third party service providers and suppliers if required for the purposes set out in this policy.
 For example, we may disclose personal information to other suppliers who help us deliver the services to you, to identity check, debt collection and credit reporting agencies, and to outsourced customer support providers.
+We may also disclose information in relation to a transfer or sale of all or part of our assets or business.

 Disclosing data overseas